Behind the Feed: A Taxonomy of User-Facing Cues for Algorithmic Transparency in Social Media: Findings

 \section{Findings}

-We detail the attributes of cue ecosystems in measurable terms: where cues appeared, what cues professed, and what cues authorized.
+We report cue ecosystems in measurable interface terms: where cues appeared, what they claimed, and what forms of action or recourse they authorized.
 The data represents a cross-section of 6 platforms and 210 cue events (identified navigation-captured behavior); the events represent cases in which the cue is used to provide recommendations/rankings, serve advertising and community management/governance/assurance.